what3words/w3w-swift-wrapper/README.md

 <a name="errors"></a>
 ## Handling Errors

 All functions call the completion block with `error` as the second parameter.
-All Swift what3words `error` types are of `enum` type and conform to [`CustomStringConvertible`](https://developer.apple.com/documentation/swift/customstringconvertible), so they can be used with `String(describing: error)`:
+All Swift what3words `error` are `W3WError` and conform to [`CustomStringConvertible`](https://developer.apple.com/documentation/swift/customstringconvertible), so they can be used with `String(describing: error)`, and they also conform to `Error` of course:

 #### Code Example
 ```swift